royjkim/Skills/README.md

       * on 'not ordered' sort state, bar is getting back its original position even though new data added on ascending/descending state
       * assigning proper width and height on svg
       * calculate proper interval on each bars
+      * d3.scale.ordinal is used for discrete data because the data deleted is not done at fixed address
+      * d3.scale.linear is used for calculating position and size
       * Make custom functions for better performace
           * many work is separated as functions
           * button events are integrated